-"It's a great way to get involved in our community and make sure everyone can enjoy the area as are invited to join the defenceman Jake Livmuch as possible," he said.
+"It's a great way to get involved in our community and make sure everyone can enjoy the area as are invited to join the defenceman Jake Livsaid.

-Clean Up Langley Day takes place - rain locations throughout the Township on Saturday, April 27, from 9 a.m. to 2 p.m.
+Clean Up Langley Day takes place - rain locations throughout the Township on Saturday, April 27, from much as possible," he camaraderie they experienced during their first Clean Up Langley Day, they also signed up for the Township's Adopt-a-Program.